Ryanb58/ryanb58.github.io/content/posts/2023-02-10-copy-a-power-app-automate-flow.md

 **Update (03/01/2023)**

-- One of my coworkers said that the app is automatically adding newly copied flows into the solution.
+- One of my coworkers said that the app automatically added the newly copied flows into the solution.
 - Updated article with a new introduction paragraph.

 **Article**

-I'm currently creating a few flows that are about 80% similar but have a few actions that is VERY custom.
+I'm currently creating a few flows that are about 80% similar but have a few actions that are VERY custom.
 To keep my process of creation quick I wanted to make a copy of my original flow to help give me a jump start on the other flows.
 Below are the steps I found to make a copy of an existing flow.

 1. Open your Flow's Details page.
 2. Select the "Save As" button.